-Recent Progress.
+- Recent Progress.
 Following recommendations of these and earlier studies, an integrated check post (ICP) was completed in Birgunj, Nepal in 2018 (SC1).
 SASEC countries are developing the following border crossing facilities: ICP at Moreh, India (SC3); dry port at Phuentsholing, Bhutan (SC3); land customs station at Pasakha, Bhutan (SC3); and new ICP Dawki, India (SC5).
-Technology- driven transit facilitation using electronic cargo tracking system (ECTS) have been piloted from Visakhapatnam port to Nepal under SC1 by road and rail since 2018, and extended to Kolkata port in 2019.
+Technology-driven transit facilitation using an electronic cargo tracking system (ECTS) has been piloted from Visakhapatnam port to Nepal under SC1 by road and rail since 2018, and extended to Kolkata port in 2019. - Priority Projects.
+These include: (i) the Bangladesh SASEC Integrated Trade Facilitation Sector Development Program (planned for 2022), will help improve trade policy and border infrastructure in the country;6 and (ii) the Nepal SASEC Customs and Logistics Reform Program, a new APSI addition, this will improve logistics through the new Trade Logistics Development Policy and continue Customs reforms through the Customs Reform and Modernization Plan 2021-2026.